Microsoft, Apple, and Google Join Forces to Kill the Password

 A passkey is a way of establishing a person’s identity or credentials using their smartphone.
 You already unlock your smartphone dozens of times per day, and most of us use face recognition or a fingerprint to do so.
 Both of those are way more secure and hard to hack than alphanumeric passwords.

 Through the use of Bluetooth and lots of behind-the-scenes tech, this new passkey standard will allow your phone to establish your identity and send that information to whatever platform or service you’re logging into.

-Crucially, this new passkey system will work across devices, platforms, operating systems, and services.
+Crucially, this new passkey system will work across devices, platforms, operating systems, and services like Apps in Microsoft 365.
 Once your identity is established, it will stay that way for a period of time, even if you switch devices, browsers, and so on.

 It’s also phishing-proof: because users must have their phone near a device to authenticate with it, hackers can’t spoof logins like they can today.